GrilloPress/investigating-open-source/site/source/2015-04-05-open-source-and-the-carnivalesque.html.markdown

 The carnivalesque "replaces the false unity of the dominant system"

+## changes to the micro level

+moments you let the set order or people with power be distrupted

 ## When the space to be "different" is appropriated for material reasons